 Vikki Wiercinski is the Edmonton-based designer behind Mezzaluna Studio, a line of modern textile and paper goods that she has grown from a craft fair experiment to a wholesale line carried by retailers across North America.
 She has also coordinated Edmonton’s primo maker fair, the Royal Bison Art and Craft Fair, for eight years.
 In this, the second of three posts on trade shows, she helps you through figuring out if a trade show is right for your business.
-You can read her first post here.
+You can read her first post here and the final post here.

 So you’ve decided setting up at a trade show is right for you and you’ve zeroed in on the trade show you want to do.
 The first step is to inquire about exhibiting by filling out an application form, which will get you a response from a rep at the show for your preferred section.
 Make sure to ask any questions you have at the moment to the rep before putting down a deposit as most of the time the deposit is non-refundable.